 Photoshop is compatible with only Windows and Mac OS, but it does not work with Linux.
 The system should have higher than 16 bits capacity to be able to support heavyweight Photoshop.
 With Photoshop CS5, you would need 1GB of hard disk space, which can slow down your computer.

-Things to do with GIMP
+Things that you can do with Photoshop

 - GIMP has a modifiable interface.
 You can alter widget theme and spacing, colors, sizes of icons, etc.